18 Jan The Psychology of First Impressions

 General Factors Affecting First Impressions

 The psychological literature is filled with other cognitive biases and effects that can drive first impressions.
-We track more than 100 of them at Six Degrees to aid in our psycho-sensory brand-building efforts.
+We track more than 100 cognitive biases at Six Degrees to aid in developing our psycho-sensory principles and brand-building efforts.

 Specific Factors Affecting First Impressions